I had surgery in the middle of August, so I read a few more physical books as well as audiobooks!

 Another great reading month!
 I powered through a lot of the books I already own, and rewarded myself with new books!

-Continue reading “July Reads”Tag: lgbtq stories
+Continue reading “July Reads”June Reading Log

 As always, there will be spoilers for the books mentioned.